-Certificates
+C

+Certif

-Certificate in Advanced Professional Cookery AK3668 570
+Certificate in Advanced Professional Cookery AK3668 35

-Certificate in Applied Mental Health AK1022 590
+Certificate in Applied Mental Health AK1022 0(

-Certificate in Applied Science AK1018.
-591
+Certificate in Applied Science AK1018)1

-Certificate in Business AK4740 592
+Certificate in Business AK4740

-Certificate in Business Studies AK1007 593
+Certificate in Business Studies AK1007 603

 Certificate in Communication Studies AK3477

-Certificate in Conflict Resolution AK3653
+Certificate in Conflict Resolution AK3653 605

-Certificate in [Specialty] Education AK1275
+Certificate in [Specialty] Education AK1275 606

 Certificate in Employment Skills English AK3445

-Certificate in English for Academic Study AK3309
+Certificate in English for Academic Study AK3309 610

-Certificate in English Language AK1237
+Certificate in English Language AK1237 611

-Certificate in Foundation Studies AK3716
+Certificate in Foundation Studies AK3716 613

-Certificate in Hospitality and Tourism AK3598
+Certificate in Hospitality and Tourism AK3598 615

-Certificate in Introduction to Early Childhood Education AK1030
+Certificate in Introduction to Early Childhood Education AK1030 616

-Certificate in Legal Studies AK2601
+Certificate in Legal Studies AK2601 617

-Certificate in Maori Development AK3767
+Certificate in Māori Development AK3767 618

-Certificate in Practical Patisserie AK3546
+Certificate in Practical Patisserie AK3546 619

-Certificate in Professional Cookery AK3627
+Certificate in Professional Cookery AK3627 585

-Certificate in Science and Technology AK1311
+Certificate in Science and Technology AK1311 620

-Certificate in Social Sciences AK3724 611
+Certificate in Social Sciences AK3724 621

 Certificate in Sport and Recreation AK3761

 Certificate in Tertiary Teaching AK1005

+C: , ,

-Conjoint Programmes of Study
+Conjo oint Programmes of Study

-Bachelor of Arts and Bachelor of Business
+Bachelor of Arts and Bachelor of Business 200

-Conjoint Programme of Study AK3002
+Conjoint Programme of Study AK3002 396

-Bachelor of Arts and Bachelor of Computer and Information Science
+Bachelor of Arts and Bachelor of Computer and Information Science 00=

-Conjoint Programme of Study AK3706
+Conjoint Programme of Study AK3706 397

-Bachelor of Business and Bachelor of Communication Studies
+Bachelor of Business and Bachelor of Communication Studies 200

-Conjoint Programme of Study AK1315
+Conjoint Programme of Study AK1315 398

 Bachelor of Business and Bachelor of Computer and Information Sciences

-Conjoint Programme of Study AK3003
+Conjoint Programme of Study AK3003 399

 Bachelor of Business and Bachelor of Health Science

-Conjoint Programme of Study AK3726
+Conjoint Programme of Study AK3726 400

 Bachelor of Business and Bachelor of International Hospitality Management

-Conjoint Programme of Study AK3004
+Conjoint Programme of Study AK3004 401

 Bachelor of Business and Bachelor of Science

-Conjoint Programme of Study AK3001
+Conjoint Programme of Study AK3001 402

 Bachelor of Business and Bachelor of Sport and Recreation

-Conjoint Programme of Study AK3730
+Conjoint Programme of Study AK3730 403

 Bachelor of Computer and Information Sciences and Bachelor of Science

-Conjoint Programme of Study AK1295
+Conjoint Programme of Study AK1295 404

-Diplomas
+D

+Diplo mas

-Diploma in Applied Science AK3750 564
+Dipio Diploma in Applied Science AK3750 570

-Diploma in Applied Science (Level 6) AK3383 494
+Diploma in Applied Science (Level 6) AK3383

 Diploma in Business AK1006.
-568

-Diploma in Chinese AK3428
+Diploma in Chinese AK3428.

-Diploma in Culinary Arts AK3714 570
+Diploma in Culinary Arts AK3714

-Diploma in Engineering [Specialty] AK3648.
-572
+Diploma in Engineering [Specialty] AK3648 505

-Diploma in English Language AK3770 574
+Diploma in English Language AK3770

-Diploma in Hospitality Management AK3675 575

 Diploma in Interpreting and Translation AK3771

-Diploma in Japanese AK3429 578
+Diploma in Japanese AK3429

-Diploma in Māori Development AK3768 579
+Diploma in Māori Development AK3768.

-Diploma in Mental Health Support Work AK3637 580
+Diploma in Mental Health Support Work AK3637

-Diploma in Outdoor Recreation Leadership AK3408 581
+Diploma in Outdoor Recreation Leadership AK3408

-Diploma in Paramedic Science AK1011 582
+Diploma in Paramedic Science AK1011

-Diploma in Patisserie AK3731 583
+Diploma in Patisserie AK3731

-Diploma in Sport and Recreation AK3246 584
+Diploma in Sport and Recreation AK3246 598

-Diploma in Sports Management and Exercise Science AK1273 585
+Diploma in Sports Management and Exercise Science AK1273 599

-Diploma in Travel and Tourism AK3596 586

-National Diploma in Teaching (Early Childhood Education, Pasifika) ND0983